 - 22.1 Children and young people involved with, or on the edges of gangs, might be victims of violence or they might be pressured into doing things like stealing or carrying drugs or weapons.
-They might be abused, exploited or put into dangerous situations. - 22.2 There are lots of reasons why young people feel the pressure to join gangs.
+They might be abused, exploited or put into dangerous situations - 22.2 There are lots of reasons why young people feel the pressure to join gangs.
 They might be bored and looking for excitement or feel attracted to the status and power it can give them.
 They might join due to peer pressure, money or family problems.
 Gang membership can also make a child feel protected and that they belong. - 22.3 For lots of young people, being part of a gang makes them feel part of a family so they might not want to leave.
 Even if they do, leaving or attempting to leave can be a really scary idea.
-They might be frightened about what will happen to them, their friends or their family if they leave.

-22.4 EPCS takes gang activity seriously and will respond to concerns about gang membership through multi agency working and appropriate referrals which may include Youth Offending Service, Police and Children's Social Care.
+They might be frightened about what will happen to them, their friends or their family if they leave. - 22.4 Easthampstead Park Community School takes gang activity seriously and will respond to concerns about gang membership through multi agency working and appropriate referrals which may include Youth Offending Service, Police and Children's Social Care. - 22.5 Staff are aware to consider violent behaviours as being potential gang initiation rituals and consider this risk as part of any investigation into violent incidents.